Community Paediatricians are doctors specially trained and experienced in child health who see children outside a hospital.

 How we communicate with parents/care givers

 You can mainly expect to speak to us face to face in appointments and occasionally by a telephone appointment if clinically required.
 You can also expect to receive clinic letters and reports.

 We value what you say

 We routinely ask for feedback from you to see how we are doing.

 This may be a request for verbal feedback, or we will ask you to complete a ‘Talk to Us’ feedback form.

 This information will be treated confidentially, and may be used by the team in order to improve our service.

-In order to offer integrated, high quality services for children, all of our Childrens Services work closely with preschools, nurseries and schools.
+In order to offer integrated, high quality care for children and young people our Specialist Children’s Services work closely with health and education professionals.

-This will greatly help your child, but it you do not wish information to be shared you may withdraw your consent at any time.
+However, if you do not wish information to be shared you may withdraw your consent at any time.